-One of the reasons I love Imperfect Produce is because they’ve now expanded beyond produce.
+One of the reasons I love Imperfect Foods is because they’ve now expanded beyond produce.
 They’ve made it possible for me to get olive oil for the fraction of the cost by working directly with farmers who have an overproduction or short grain brown rice that may have a slight imperfection but still cooks up just as well.

 Currently I’m really into their crimson lentils which is a partnership with an organic grain company in Montana where the grain company harvested over 250,000 pounds of lentils for a big buyer, only to have the buyer downsize their order at the last minute.
 Another example is their Sightglass coffee beans collaboration that would normally be almost double the price (it’s one of the best coffee roasters in SF!) but because they’re buying the peaberries, which are a single round seed instead of the normal duo they’re able to offer sustainable and delicious coffee at a fraction of the cost.
 Their olive oil is also delicious and saves money on what would otherwise be a very expensive product.

 How Does Imperfect Foods Work?

-First things first, see if Imperfect Produce is in your area!
+First things first, see if Imperfect Foods is in your area!
 If not, leave a comment below of where you’d love to see it and I’ll pass along to the team. 🙂 If they deliver to your area, you’ll simply choose which box size and type you’d like – they have small, medium, large and extra large as well as an organic and conventional option.
 Find the pricing breakdown here!
 Each week, you have the opportunity to customize what comes in your box!
 If you don’t customize your box, you’ll get their selection of fruits and veggies for the week.
 They deliver the box directly to your door and then it’s your job to get in the kitchen and use your Imperfect Produce.

 I’m so excited that Imperfect Produce is also offering more non-perishables and their perfectly imperfect line of staples as well!
-Make sure you use the Imperfect Produce Promo Code HEALTHYMAVEN at checkout to save 50% off your first box!
+Make sure you use the Imperfect Foods Promo Code HEALTHYMAVEN at checkout to save 50% off your first box!